storyblok/storyblok-vue-2/README.md

 #### Composition API

+- Using Vue 2.7

+As Vue 2.7 comes with Composition API under the hood you just need to import everything from `"vue"`.

+> Note: `@storyblok/vue-2` v2.0.0 doesn't support Vue 2.6 anymore.

+- Using Vue 2.6 or less

-Install [@vue/composition-api](https://github.com/vuejs/composition-api) and register it in the application:
+Use a v1.x.x from this SDK and then, install [@vue/composition-api](https://github.com/vuejs/composition-api) and register it in the application:

 ```js
 // main.js